-S tudents can contribute to the following student-run publications:
+Students can contribute to the following student-run publications:

-a.
+- a.
 The Chronicle, the University College newspaper, is written and published regularly by students.
-It affords an opportunity for those interested in the life b.
-Ballyhoo is an artistic and eclectic collection of poetry, short stories, essays, musical scores, drawings and photos - all expressions of the diverse creativity of the King's community.
+It affords an opportunity for those interested in the life of the University College to keep their fingers on its pulse and develop skills in communication.
+The Chronicle is distributed widely on campus free of charge.
+Students' Publications Advisory Board Awards are available to staff members.
+See page 35. - b.
+Ballyhoo is an artistic and eclectic collection of poetry, short stories, essays, musical scores, drawings and photos all expressions of the diverse creativity of the King's community.
 Ballyhoo is available at a modest price through The King's University College Bookstore.